rafaelwake/Agro3000/README.md

-# Agro3000
+# App IoT Agro3000
-Project development to show at the event "PROJETE" in 2016.
+## Project development to show at the event "PROJETE" in 2016.

-This project controls two pinouts through commands received from a smartphone application called "Agro3000" and shows on this application soil moisture data read by the sensor module.
+### This project controls two pinouts through commands received from a smartphone application called "Agro3000" and shows on this application soil moisture data read by the sensor module.

 ## Arduino Project
 Download file "programa__o_final_2016.ino" and build in your Arduino board.
 In this code, there are comments to understand more about the logic.